alatas/GeoJSON4EntityFramework/docs/index.md

 ### Tests and Validation
 You may validate outputs with http://geojson.io and http://geojsonlint.com
 ___
 Test data extracted from OpenStreetMap®.
-OpenStreetMap® is open data, licensed under the [Open Data Commons Open Database License](http://opendatacommons.org/licenses/odbl/) (ODbL) by the OpenStreetMap Foundation (OSMF)
+OpenStreetMap® is open data, licensed under the [Open Data Commons Open Database License](http://opendatacommons.org/licenses/odbl/) (ODbL) by the OpenStreetMap Foundation (OSMF).